AnastassiyaR/Python_exercises/README.md

 # Python exercises🐍
-Python exercises from subject taken in the university
+Python exercises from the subject taken in the university